ronaldvanmanen/SDL2Sharp/README.md

 Copyright (c) Ronald van Manen.
 All rights reserved.
 Licensed under the z-lib license.
 See [LICENSE](LICENSE) in the project root for license information.

+### Languages and Frameworks

+SDL2Sharp uses C# as its primary development language and .NET Core as our primary target framework.